Carli Lloyd

 2019 FIFA Women's World Cup

-Lloyd scored in her first two games of the 2019 FIFA Women's World Cup; one against Thailand and two against Chile.
-Hence, she became the first player to score in six straight Women's World Cup matches.[83]
+Lloyd scored in her first two games of the 2019 FIFA Women's World Cup: one against Thailand and two against Chile.
+She became the first player to score in six straight Women's World Cup matches.[85]

-On August 5, 2021, she scored twice in a 4–3 win over Australia in the bronze medal match of the 2020 Summer Olympics, to set the U.S. women's record for most Olympic goals, 10 goals in total, surpassing Abby Wambach.[86]
-Following the Olympics, Lloyd announced she would be retiring from the national team in 2021.[87][88]
+At the Summer Olympics in Tokyo, Lloyd scored twice in a 4–3 win over Australia in the bronze medal match.
+With 10 Olympic goals in total, Lloyd surpassed Abby Wambach for the most Olympic goals scored by a USWNT player.[88]
+Following the Olympics, Lloyd announced she would be retiring from the national team later in the year.[89][90]

 Since retiring, Lloyd has made numerous critical comments regarding the national team, saying she "hated" playing for the team in the final years of her career.[115]
 Lloyd has said that the culture became "toxic" after the 2015 World Cup victory, alleging that players became more focused on building their brands than winning as a team.[116]
 During the 2023 FIFA Women's World Cup, Lloyd criticized the team for celebrating after finishing runners-up in their group, avoiding elimination after being close to losing to Portugal in their last group match, saying, "Players are smiling.
 They're laughing.
 It's not good enough."[117]
 Lloyd's comments created controversy and drew pushback from both current players and former teammates.[118][119]